Hasan Hasanli: Early life and education

 He is married and has two children.

 Career

-Hasan Hasanli worked in the Ministry of Science and Education as a specialist, sector manager, ministerial adviser, deputy chief of staff and chairman of the board of the Agency for Quality Assurance in Education.
+Hasan Hasanli started working in the Ministry of Science and Education as a sector manager when he was 23 years old in 2014.
+After military service he returned back to the ministry as an advisor to the minister at 26 years old in 2017, and later as a deputy chief of staff and chairman of the board of the Agency for Quality Assurance in Education.
 From June 2021 to January 30, 2023, he worked as the Chief of Staff of the Ministry of Science and Education.

 By the Decree of the President of the Republic of Azerbaijan on January 28, 2023, he was appointed as the Deputy Minister of Science and Education.